1. What is the 16-19 Bursary Fund?

-A bursary is money that students or Loreto can use to pay for things like:
+The bursary is money that students of Loreto Grammar School can use to pay for things like:

 - clothing, books and other equipment for your course

 - transport and lunch on days you study or train

 There are 2 types of 16 to 19 bursary and the school is responsible for managing both.

 Up to £1,200 a year for young people in care; are leaving care; are in direct receipt of Income Support or Universal Credit in their own name; or are in receipt of both Employment Support Allowance and Disability Living Allowance or Personal Independence Payments.

 2.2 Discretionary bursaries